hannamalinen/PWP-Task-manager-project/README.md

 __Remember to include all required documentation and HOWTOs, including how to create and populate the database, how to run and test the API, the url to the entrypoint, instructions on how to setup and run the client, instructions on how to setup and run the axiliary service and instructions on how to deploy the api in a production environment__

-Used database framework: SQLite Database/instance/task_management.db <-- our populated database
+Used database framework: SQLite sqlite3 version: 2.6.0 python version: 3.12.6

+Database/instance/task_management.db <-- our populated database is included in the database

-Requirements included in the Github (requirements.txt)
+!
+Requirements included in the Github (requirements.txt) !
+Needed requirements:
+Flask
+Flask-SQLAlchemy
+datetime

 Remember to activate your virtual environment with these commands:
-In all steps, check if you are in the right directory! cd Database
+In all steps, check if you are in the right directory!

+cd Database

 ## creating a virtual environment